-When my ears are confronted with particularly high winds (and we hear them quite often on our small farmstead), I am uncomfortably aware of my human vulnerability because of the immense potential power that could be displayed.
-I’ve seen the effects of tornadoes that ripped through the homes of people just like me, and it’s both frightening and awe-inspiring to think that wind could do that much damage to anything in the physical realm.
+When my ears are confronted with particularly high winds (and we hear them quite often on our small farmstead), I am uncomfortably aware of my human vulnerability.
+I imagine the immense potential power that could be displayed.
+I’ve seen the effects of tornadoes that ripped through the homes of people just like me.
+It’s both frightening and awe-inspiring to think that wind could do that much damage to anything in the physical realm.
 Wind cannot be seen, but the effects of the wind are often tangible.

 “Do not marvel that I said to you, ‘You must be born again.’
 The wind blows where it wishes, and you hear the sound of it, but cannot tell where it comes from and where it goes.
 So is everyone who is born of the Spirit” ( John 3:7-8, NKJV).

 When Holiness Meets Humanness

 Jesus used this windy metaphor to aptly describe the work of the Holy Spirit.
 When holiness meets humanness, amazing things begin to take shape.
 Former desires for self dissipate, and the heart of the affected individual takes a positive direction in ways that may seem almost impossible.